 The apartments have ducted air conditioning throughout, which is great and is a major point of differentiation.
 Further, there will be no air conditioning units on the decks.
 This makes the outdoor areas much more usable which is especially important for the apartments with smaller balconies.

 The kitchen and living areas are all open plan and tiled.
 The kitchens are fitted out like many new apartment projects in Brisbane today, with stone bench tops and stainless steel European appliances.
 The benchtops will be 20mm think with waterfall edges which is always a nice feature.
 The apartments will have gas cooktops.
 One stand-out feature of the kitchens is the mirrored splashback which is less common than a tiled splashback – and which we think looks better.

 The expected rental return on a one bedroom apartment at The Link is $360 to $380 per week, whilst the body corporate fee is approximately $3,016 per year which is about average.
 For one bedroom apartments that have a study, the body corporate rates are similar, but the expected rental return is $370 to $390 per week.

 Two bedroom, one bathroom units are expected to return between $400 and $430 per week in rent.
 The approximate body corporate rate on these units is $3,120.
 For two bedroom, two bathroom units, the body corporate rates will be similar, but expected rental return is from $490 to $530 per week.

-The Link is being built and developed by Emandar Group.
+The Link was built and developed by Emandar Group.
 This is a relatively well-established company that was formed in 2007.
-Despite being less than ten years old, this company has an impressive track record of past projects, which is important for peace of mind when purchasing off the plan.
+Despite being less than ten years old at the time of writing, this company has an impressive track record of past projects, which is important for peace of mind when purchasing off the plan.
 The majority of their projects have been at the Gold Coast or in Brisbane’s outer suburbs.